omkar-shelke25/k8s-learning/Kubernetes/CKA/Cluster Maintenance/Kubernets Version.md

 - **End-of-Life (EOL)**: Older versions (e.g., 1.11.x) become unsupported after ~12 months, requiring upgrades to stay secure.
 - **Custom Builds**: Advanced users can build Kubernetes from source for custom patches, but this is rare in production.

--
-a
-  (e.g., upgrading a cluster, configuring feature gates), or assistance with a particular Kubernetes task, let me know!